mrsimonsen/mlops_qa_bot/README.md

 * **Task 2.2: API Service with FastAPI**: Build a RESTful API with a `/query` endpoint using FastAPI to serve the model's answers.
 * **Task 2.3: Containerize the Application**: Write a Dockerfile to package the FastAPI application into a container, ensuring that it can be deployed consistently across different environments.
 * **Task 2.4: Unit & Integration Testing**: Use `pytest` to write and run tests that ensure the reliability and correctness of the application's components.
+* **Task 2.5: Simple Web Interface**:
+    * **Backend CORS Configuration**: Update the FastAPI application to include CORS (Cross-Origin Resource Sharing) middleware.
+    * **Frontend Integration**: Add an HTML and JavaScript-based user interface to an existing webpage (mrsimonsen.net) to send queries to the backend API and display results.

 ### Stage 2: MLOps Pipeline and Cloud Deployment